timknops/cv-builder/README.md

 ```

 ### 2. Dependencies
-Navigate to the project's root directory and run
+Navigate to the project's root directory and run:

 ```bash
 npm install